This is how FaMe-Net works

 Patients are invited to update the context survey periodically.

-FaMe-Net derives the socio-economic status (SES) from the highest completed educational level, in accordance with Statistics Netherlands’ advice
+FaMe-Net derives the socio-economic status (SES) from the highest completed educational level, in accordance with Statistics Netherlands’ advice.

 bt_bb_section_top_section_coverage_image